praveen-madasu/Sorting-Algorithms/README.md

 Input array is generated using uniform distribution random number generator.

 Plotted graphs for the recorded execution times of all algorithms for different input sizes.
+Analyzed performance for sorted & reverse sorted order with all input sizes for all algorithms.